 At this practice, we have decided to continue to provide NHS care under the new terms, however there will be some changes to the way we work.

 If you are already a patient of this practice and want to book an appointment, we will try to offer you one as soon as possible at a convenient time within the hours we have set aside for NHS patients.
 The NHS now asks us to provide a fixed, limited amount of NHS care each year and so we have to allocate our time and our NHS budget accordingly.
 This also means that we are unable to keep treatment plans open indefinitely and will have to close all treatment plans within two months.
-New patients wanting to join the practice under the NHS scheme can put their names down on our waitlist by completing our registration form.
+New patients wanting to join the practice under the NHS scheme can put their names down on our waitlist by completing our application form.
+We currently have limited capacity due to Covid pandemic and the wait will be longer than usual.

 You can ask to see a particular dentist but it may not always be possible to arrange this because that dentist may not have any NHS time available.